First Time Home Buyer’s Guide to USDA Loans

 Potential borrowers don’t need to have “good” credit to get a USDA loan., Lenders require a credit score of just 640 to qualify.

-A smart first step is to check with a USDA lender on the USDA-eligible area that is closest to your current residence.
+A smart first step is to check with a USDA lender on the USDA-eligible area closest to your current residence.

 Most lenders, especially those around eligible areas, offer USDA loans.
 They process all the paperwork and work directly with the USDA to obtain a loan approval.

 If your current lender does not offer USDA loans, find one that does.
 Don’t opt for FHA simply because your preferred lender can’t do USDA loans.